THE COLOURS (Lipstick, Blush, Lipgloss, Contour) Numbers indicate the closest match in the True Colour International Classic palette books.

 2. Bijou (3.8-3.9) (creme) (gorgeous violet pink with bit of sparkle, best of the 4 on my medium-dark daughter)

-1. Black Dahlia (6.2) (creme) (dark grape that applies as medium smoked berry, SUPER nice with enough pigment, and not too much darkness or greasy look)
+1. Black Dahlia (6.2) (creme) (dark grape that applies as medium smoked berry, very nice with enough pigment, and not too much darkness)

 1. Juliet (6.3-6.4) (creme) (great clear red, all agree this is outstanding on this colouring as a maraschino red; TW’s Now or Never is a great and less candy option that many wear every day)